vlandeiro/yamlett/README.md

 X, y = load_iris(return_X_y=True)
 ```

-Then, we create a simple logistic regression model and train that model on the iris dataset, increasing the number of iterations and changing the regularization strength.
+Then, we create a logistic regression model and train that model on the iris dataset, increasing the number of iterations and changing the regularization strength.

 ```python
 from sklearn.linear_model import LogisticRegression